oddvidaroad/challenge1/README.md

 ```

 ### Change Log
+* Refactored CSS
+* Consolidated CSS Classes
+* Changes Classes to id's as needed
+* Connected Anchor Links in Main Nav
+* Added more descriptive title
+* Content follows a logical structure
+* Checked for Accesibility
+    * Added Alt Text for Images
+    * No Hidden Images
+    * Added role and description for heart icon
+    * Structure for headings is in order
+    * Changed colors for contrast accesibility
+    * Added semantic elements
+    * Links are in tab order
+    * Links work
+    * No Iframes
-* Doing things
+* Refactored CSS

 ### To Do
-* Need to do these things in the future.
+* Make the layout responsive.
+* Reduce Image Sizes

-* **Mock-up**: This is an image or animation that demonstrates the design and functionality of the web application that you'll build for the Challenge.
+* **Mock-up**: This is an image of my application.

 ## Mock-Up